Isle of Man: Cammag

 Prior to the introduction of football in the 19th century, cammag was the island's traditional sport.
 It is similar to the Irish hurling and the Scottish game of shinty.
 Nowadays there is an annual match at St John's.

 Theatre and cinema

-Built in 1899, to the designs of architect Frank Matcham, and restored in 1976 to its original splendor, the government-owned Gaiety Theatre and Opera House on the Douglas Promenade presents plays, musicals, concerts and comedy shows year-round.
+Built in 1899, to the designs of architect Frank Matcham, and restored in 1976 to its original splendour, the government-owned Gaiety Theatre and Opera House on the Douglas Promenade presents plays, musicals, concerts and comedy shows year-round.
 Within the Gaiety Theatre Complex, the Broadway Cinema has a capacity of 154 and doubles as a conference venue.

 The Palace Cinema is located next to the derelict Castle Mona hotel and is operated by the Sefton Group.
 It has two screens: Screen One holds 293 customers, while Screen Two is smaller with a capacity of just 95.
 It was extensively refurbished in August 2011.